-Diaconal ministry is to be conceived and established as a response to the needs of the local church.
+iaconal ministry is to be conceived and established as a response to the needs of the local church.
 These needs will vary from place to place, from time to time, and from culture to culture.
 (Deacons in the U.S. #49, NCCB).
-After serving at one parish or agency, a deacon may sense a call to relocate or change assignments, allowing him to grow in ministry through new assignments or new relationships.
+After serving at one particular parish or agency, a deacon may sense a call to relocate or change assignments, allowing him to grow in ministry through new assignments or new relationships.
 The desire to change assignments for reasons other than health, residence, or employment issues, is often a way the Holy Spirit works within us.
 With the desire to change, also comes a responsibility to the community and pastor in which he serves.
 Therefore, in keeping with the philosophy of allowing for change in the diaconal ministry assignment, the following procedures have been adopted as a reassignment policy for Deacons with faculties within the diocese of St. Petersburg.

-- A deacon with faculties in the diocese has faculties at any church or agency within the Diocese, (requires permission for a marriage out of his local church) however, a deacon receives his specific assignment from the Bishop with the consultation of the Office of the Diaconate.
-Except for immediate need of reassignment, a reassignment of a deacon will be coordinated to take place at a time amenable to the deacon and affected parishes. - In the event a deacon would like a reassignment due to a change of residence, change of employment, the end of his ministry agreement, or an opportunity to better utilize his skills and talents, the Deacon may request the reassignment in writing to the Office of the Diaconate or Bishop.
+- A deacon with faculties in the diocese has faculties at any church or agency within the Diocese, (requires permission for a marriage out of his local church) however, a deacon receives his specific assignment from the Bishop's Office with the consultation of the Office of the Diaconate.
+With the exception of immediate need of reassignment, a reassignment of a deacon will be coordinated to take place at a time amenable to the deacon and affected parishes. - In the event a deacon would like a reassignment due to a change of residence, change of employment, the end of his ministry agreement, or an opportunity to better utilize his skills and talents, the Deacon may request the reassignment in writing to the Clergy Personnel Board via the Vicar General.
 Such reassignments will be targeted for the 1st of July.
-The Deacon is to provide a copy of this request to the Office of the Diaconate and to his current Pastor/Supervisor. - The Office will work to accommodate this request.
-Any reassignment will ensure that the deacon and family will reside within a reasonable proximity and travel time to the new assignment and in consultation with the pastor/administrator of the new parish/institution of assignment, the deacon, and, if applicable, the deacon's spouse. - Once a new assignment is approved the Office of the Diaconate will coordinate the completion of a new ministry agreement.
+The Deacon is to provide a copy of this request to the Office of the Diaconate and to his current Pastor/Supervisor. - The Board will then work in conjunction with the Office of the Diaconate to accommodate this request.
+Any reassignment will ensure that the deacon and family will reside within a reasonable proximity and travel time to the new assignment and in consultation with the pastor/administrator of the new parish/institution of assignment, the deacon, and, if applicable, the deacon's spouse. - Once an assignment is approved by the Clergy Personnel Board, the Office of the Diaconate will coordinate the completion of a new ministry agreement.
 Assignment changes will be announced in the diocesan bulletin and an official letter of assignment will be issued by the Office of the Bishop.